Headspace (Ted Lasso): Critical reviews

-"The Signal" received positive reviews from critics.
+"Headspace" received positive reviews from critics.
 Myles McNutt of The A.V.
 Club gave the episode a "B+" and wrote, "This might mean that a character like Nate starts to fall in our estimation, but that's a natural extension of what we knew about the character thus far, and despite my initial reservations has evolved into a rich vein of storytelling for the back half of the season."

 Alan Sepinwall of Rolling Stone wrote, "If 'Headspace' was lighter than 'The Signal', it also makes clear throughout that all is not nearly as well for the nice people of AFC Richmond going into the home stretch of Season Two as they would like to believe."

 Keith Phipps of Vulture gave the episode a 4 star rating out of 5 and wrote, "Much of 'Headspace' leaves viewers hanging about the fate of its plot strands.
 Will Ted be able to confront what's going on inside him?
 Will Nate continue his descent into prickdom?
 Is there a future to this Bantr match?
 All that, and the Greyhounds' season remains on the line, even if the episode largely ignores that.
 Football is life, sure, but there's more to life than just football."
 Becca Newton of TV Fanatic gave the episode a 4.4 star rating out of 5 and wrote, "With Nate's behavior becoming more problematic as he receives outside praise, including the possibility of outside offers to manage a team, it begs the question of how dark Nate's story will go.
 Is he Ted Lasso's Anakin Skywalker?"

 Linda Holmes of NPR wrote, "Nate has never really felt like he had power, either in his family or at work or probably anywhere else, and he has no idea what it's supposed to look like.
 It seems like there's some stuff going on with him that maybe hasn't entirely been explored, but at the very least, he's pointing his anger in the wrong direction.
 It's especially unsettling that he's so insistent that he didn't bungle the name 'Wonder Kid', when he did.
 You never like to see a guy commit to something that's not true."
 Christopher Orr of The New York Times wrote, "At last: A clear vision of the trajectory of this season — hinted at last week — has come into focus.
 It's not about wins and losses.
 We still have no idea of AFC Richmond's chances of rejoining the Premier League.
 We don't even know their next opponent in the FA Cup, following last week's shocking upset of Tottenham Hotspur.
 What we do know is a little bit more about Ted and the journey he appears to be on this season."